 - The CDC and OHA have guidelines for wearing face coverings and other information for full vaccinated people: CDC | OHA

 Is the vaccine safe and effective?

-The FDA has approved multiple vaccines for emergency use.
+The FDA has fully approved the Pfizer vaccine, and has approved the Moderna and Johnson & Johnson vaccines for emergency use.
 These vaccines are safe and effective.

 - Trial participants came from a range of diverse backgrounds.

-- The FDA approved the vaccines for emergency use, after a careful review of the trial data.
+- The FDA approved fully approved the Pfizer vaccine — and approved the Moderna and Johnson & Johnson vaccines for emergency use — after a careful review of the trial data.

 - There were no serious safety issues found during any of the vaccine trials.

 - The vaccines currently available are Pfizer, Moderna and Johnson & Johnson.